MohitBhimrajka/Supervity_AP_Agent/README.md

      source venv/bin/activate  # On macOS/Linux
      # venv\Scripts\activate     # On Windows
      ```
-   - **Install dependencies:**
+   - **Install Python dependencies:**
      ```bash
      pip install -r requirements.txt
      ```

-### 3. Database Setup
+### 3. Frontend Setup
-   - The application uses SQLite and will create the `ap_data.db` file automatically.
-   - To start with a clean slate, you can reset the database at any time:
+   - **Navigate to the frontend directory:**
      ```bash
-     python scripts/cleanup_db.py --reset
+     cd supervity-ap-frontend
      ```
+   - **Install Node.js dependencies:**
+     ```bash
+     npm install
+     ```
+   - **Return to the root directory:**
+     ```bash
+     cd ..
+     ```

-### 4. Running the Server
+### 4. Running the Application

-#### Option A: Fresh Start (Recommended for Development)
+#### Option A: Fresh Start (Recommended)
    - Use the fresh start script to clean the database, initialize config, and run the server:
      ```bash
+     # From the root directory (Supervity_AP_Agent/)
      python run_fresh.py
      ```
-     or
+   - **In a separate terminal**, start the frontend:
      ```bash
-     ./run_fresh.sh
+     cd supervity-ap-frontend
+     npm run dev
      ```
-   - For a complete database reset (drop and recreate tables):
-     ```bash
-     python run_fresh.py --reset
-     ```

 #### Option B: Standard Start
-   - Execute the run script:
+   - **Start the backend:**
      ```bash
+     # From the root directory
      python run.py
      ```

-   - The API will be available at `http://127.0.0.1:8000`.
-   - Interactive API documentation (via Swagger UI) is available at `http://127.0.0.1:8000/docs`.

-## 🧪 Testing the System (Quickstart)

-### Method 1: Using Fresh Start (Recommended)
-1.  **Start fresh** (cleans DB, initializes config, and starts server):
+   - **In a separate terminal**, start the frontend:
      ```bash
-    python run_fresh.py
+     cd supervity-ap-frontend
+     npm run dev
      ```

+   - The frontend will be available at `http://localhost:3000`.
+   - The backend API docs will be at `http://127.0.0.1:8000/docs`.

+## 🧪 Testing the System (Quickstart)

+1.  **Start fresh** using `python run_fresh.py` as described above.
 2.  **Generate sample data:**
     ```bash
+    # From the root directory
     python scripts/data_generator.py
     ```

-### Method 2: Manual Setup
-1.  **Reset the database** as shown above.
-2.  **Generate sample data:**
-    ```bash
-    python scripts/data_generator.py
-    ```
+    This will create PDF documents in the `sample_data/arcelormittal_documents/` directory.
-3.  **Start the application** with `python run.py`.
+3.  **Start the frontend** (`npm run dev`) if you haven't already.

-### Next Steps (Both Methods)
 4.  **Upload documents:**
-    - Go to the API docs at `http://127.0.0.1:8000/docs`.
+    -   Navigate to the **Data Center** page at `http://localhost:3000/data-center`.
-    - Use the `POST /api/documents/upload` endpoint to upload all the PDF files from the `sample_data/arcelormittal_documents` directory.
+    -   Click the upload box and select all the PDF files from `sample_data/arcelormittal_documents/`.
-5.  **Interact with the Copilot:**
-    - Use the `POST /api/copilot/chat` endpoint in the API docs (or a connected frontend) to ask the questions listed in "The AP Copilot" section above.
+    -   Click "Process Documents" and observe the job progress.
+5.  **Review and Resolve:**
-    - Observe the console logs to see the agent's reasoning and tool usage.
+    -   Once the job is complete, go to the **Resolution Workbench** at `http://localhost:3000/resolution-workbench`.
+    -   Select invoices from the queue to view exceptions, compare line items, and approve/reject them.
+6.  **Interact with the Copilot:**
+    -   Click the "Ask Copilot" button in the header.
+    -   Try prompts like: *"Show me a KPI summary"*, *"What's the problem with invoice INV-AM-98002?"*, *"Draft an email for the quantity mismatch on INV-AM-98003."*

 ## 🏗️ Project Structure

 ```
-Tungsten_AP_Agent/
+Supervity_AP_Agent/
+├── run_fresh.py                # Recommended startup script
-├── .env                    # Store your API key here ├── run.py                  # Main startup script
+├── run.py                      # Standard startup script
 ├── requirements.txt
-├── README.md               # This file
+├── README.md
 ├── ap_data.db                  # SQLite database file
 ├── sample_data/                # Sample PDFs and PDF generation templates
-├── generated_documents/    # Output directory for regenerated PDFs
+├── generated_documents/        # Output for regenerated PDFs
-├── scripts/                # Helper scripts (data generation, db cleanup) │   ├── data_generator.py
+├── scripts/                    # Helper scripts (data generation, db cleanup) │   └── ...
-│   └── cleanup_db.py
-└── src/app/                # Main application source code
+├── src/app/                    # FastAPI backend source code
-    ├── main.py             # FastAPI app initialization and routing
+│   ├── main.py                 # FastAPI app initialization
-    ├── config.py           # Application configuration
+│   ├── config.py
-    ├── api/                # API endpoints
+│   ├── api/                    # API endpoints
-    │   └── endpoints/
-    │       ├── copilot.py
-    │       ├── dashboard.py
-    │       └── invoices.py
-    ├── db/                 # Database setup
-    │   ├── models.py       # SQLAlchemy ORM models
+│   ├── db/                     # Database models and session
-    │   ├── schemas.py      # Pydantic data validation schemas
-    │   └── session.py
-    ├── modules/            # Core business logic modules │   ├── ingestion/      # Document extraction (IDP)
+│   ├── modules/                # Core business logic (Ingestion, Matching, Copilot) │   └── ...
+└── supervity-ap-frontend/      # Next.js frontend application
+    ├── public/
+    ├── src/
-    │   │   ├── extractor.py
+    │   ├── app/                # Next.js App Router (Pages)
-    │   │   └── service.py
-    │   ├── matching/       # 3-way matching engine
+    │   ├── components/         # Reusable React components
-    │   │   └── engine.py
+    │   └── lib/                # API client, context, utils
-    │   └── copilot/        # The AI Copilot agent and its tools │       ├── agent.py
-    │       └── tools.py
+    └── ...
-    └── utils/              # Shared utilities
 ```